Hawaii Route 200: Saddle Road

 The official start of Saddle Road is at the “T” intersection of Ua Nahele Street at mile 8.
 This is the last neighborhood through which the route will pass.
 As it has from its beginning in Hilo, Route 200 continues to climb towards the Humuʻula Saddle between Mauna Kea and Mauna Loa.
 The rainforest of the Hilo Forest Reserve and Upper Waiākea Forest Reserve surround the roadway and begin to thin as the elevation increases.
 Quality of the asphalt surface is quite good on this side of the crest but there are many curves and rises with limited visual distances.
 There are no tourist services or other infrastructure on the Saddle Road.

 Reconstruction of the sections from mileposts 11 to 19 and 19 to 28 was finished in November 2011 and October 2008, respectively.

 The terrain becomes the high lava desert of the Humuʻula Saddle.
-Two roads intersect Saddle Road close to Puʻu Huluhulu at its crest near mile 28 at 6,632 ft above sea level, the Mauna Loa Observatory Road to the south, and the Mauna Kea Summit Road to the north.
+Two roads intersect Saddle Road close to Puʻu Huluhulu at its crest near mile 28 at 6,632 ft above the sea level, the Mauna Loa Observatory Road to the south, and the Mauna Kea Summit Road to the north.

 The Mauna Loa Observatory Road is an unmarked 17.1 mi long narrow rough (but paved) road which winds its way towards Mauna Loa Solar Observatory, Mauna Loa Atmospheric Observatory, and AMiBA on the slopes of Mauna Loa.
 It was connected in 1963 to the old Tom Vance road from 1950.

 The Mauna Kea Summit Road (known as John A. Burns Way) provides access to the Onizuka Center for International Astronomy (at elevation 9,300 ft then climbs Mauna Kea past the Mauna Kea Ice Age Reserve to the height of 13,780 ft at grades averaging 17% making this the third highest public road in the United States.
 The road is 14 mi long, of which the first 6 miles (to the Onizuka Center) and the last 3 mi are paved.
 Puʻu Wēkiu is the highest point in Hawaiʻi at 13,796 ft and is home to Poliʻahu, Goddess of Snow.
 Mauna Kea Observatory on the summit, an ideal location for astronomical seeing, is under the jurisdiction of the University of Hawaiʻi Institute for Astronomy.